cul/dlst-studio/_pages/faq.md

 practice space, please visit the [Libraries’s Room Reservation system](https://roomreservations.cul.columbia.edu/).

 ### I am looking for a space to convene a meeting in Butler Library.
-Is Studio Butler available for that?
+Is Studio at Butler available for that?

 If your meeting pertains to ethical, sustainable, collaborative and <abbr title="Findable, Accessible, Interoperable, Reusable" class="initialism">FAIR</abbr>